Heyonka1364/reading-notes-102d43/102/Class3.md

 - git commit -m "this is a message you type in the terminal to tell what you've changed in detail" (avoid punuation in the messag).

-- git commit -a (this applies all change to your code in GitHub) git push origin main(this relays all changes to Github)
+- git commit -a (this applies all change to your code in GitHub)

+-git push origin main(this relays all changes to Github)

 [Back to home page](../reading-notes-102d43/README.md)